John Tyndall: Demarcation of science from religion

 Tyndall caricatured as a preacher in the magazine Vanity Fair, 1872.

 The majority of the progressive and innovative British physicists of Tyndall's generation were conservative and orthodox on matters of religion.
 That includes for example James Joule, Balfour Stewart, James Clerk Maxwell, George Gabriel Stokes and Lord Kelvin who all investigated heat or light contemporaneously with Tyndall.
 These conservatives believed, and sought to strengthen the basis for believing, that religion and science were consistent and harmonious with each other.
-Tyndall, however, was a member of a club that vocally supported Charles Darwin's theory of evolution and sought to strengthen the barrier, or separation, between religion and science.
+Tyndall, however, was a member of the X Club, which vocally supported Charles Darwin's theory of evolution and sought to strengthen the barrier, or separation, between religion and science.
 The most prominent member of this club was the anatomist Thomas Henry Huxley.
 Tyndall first met Huxley in 1851 and the two had a lifelong friendship.
 Chemist Edward Frankland and mathematician Thomas Archer Hirst, both of whom Tyndall had known since before going to university in Germany, were members too.
 Others included the social philosopher Herbert Spencer.

 Though not nearly so prominent as Huxley in controversy over philosophical problems, Tyndall played his part in communicating to the educated public what he thought were the virtues of having a clear separation between science (knowledge & rationality) and religion (faith & spirituality).
 As the elected president of the British Association for the Advancement of Science in 1874, he gave a long keynote speech at the Association's annual meeting held that year in Belfast.
 The speech gave a favourable account of the history of evolutionary theories, mentioning Darwin's name favourably more than 20 times, and concluded by asserting that religious sentiment should not be permitted to "intrude on the region of knowledge, over which it holds no command".
 This was a hot topic.
 The newspapers carried the report of it on their front pages – in Britain, Ireland & North America, even the European Continent – and many critiques of it appeared soon after.
 The attention and scrutiny increased the friends of the evolutionists' philosophical position, and brought it closer to mainstream ascendancy.